 B Osteoid osteoma

 A 40-year-old woman notes increasing enlargement and discomfort in her neck over the past week.
 The nurse practitioner palpates diffuse, symmetrical enlargement with tenderness in the region of the thyroid gland.
 Thyroid function tests show serum TSH of 0.8 mU/L and thyroxine of 11.9 micrograms/dL.
 She is referred to an endocrinologist, but the next available appointment is in 8 weeks.
-When the endocrinologist examines the patient, the thyroid is no longer palpable and there is no pain.
+When examined by the endocrinologist her thyroid is no longer palpable and there is no pain.
 Repeat thyroid function tests reveal a serum TSH of 3.8 mU/L and thyroxine of 5.7 micrograms/dL.
 Which of the following thyroid diseases is most likely to produce these findings?

 A Nodular goiter